Introduction and significance of the theme

 Stemra (2024) Stemra Foundation Annual Report 2023.
 Hoofddorp: Stemra Foundation.

-Weide, S., P. Kleinlooh, G. Mesters (2024) Stages 2023.
+Weide, S., P. Kleinlooh and G. Mesters (2024) Stages 2023.
 Annual figures for theatres and concert halls in the Netherlands.
 Amsterdam: VSCD.

 Sources